lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 - Going to the house of the Lord regularly, where possible, to worship God and perform ordinances for our ancestors (see [Luke 24:52–53](/study/scriptures/nt/luke/24?lang=eng&id=p52-p53#p52 "/study/scriptures/nt/luke/24?lang=eng&id=p52-p53#p52"); [Doctrine and Covenants 109:13–14](/study/scriptures/dc-testament/dc/109?lang=eng&id=p13-p14#p13 "/study/scriptures/dc-testament/dc/109?lang=eng&id=p13-p14#p13")).

 This chapter guides Church leaders and members on how to unite families for eternity through temple and family history work.
 More information is available at “[Temples](/study/manual/gospel-topics/temples?lang=eng "/study/manual/gospel-topics/temples?lang=eng"),” “[Baptisms for the Dead](/study/manual/gospel-topics/baptisms-for-the-dead?lang=eng "/study/manual/gospel-topics/baptisms-for-the-dead?lang=eng"),” and “[Family History](/study/manual/gospel-topics/family-history?lang=eng "/study/manual/gospel-topics/family-history?lang=eng")” (Topics and Questions, Gospel Library).

+25.1

+## Member and Leader Participation in Temple and Family History Work

 Church members have the privilege and responsibility to help unite their families for eternity.
 They prepare themselves to make covenants as they receive temple ordinances.
 They strive to keep those covenants.